 Empathy: “You never know what people are going through,” says Jamison.
 Working in sales is tough, and people can have challenging personal lives outside their work.
 Jamison has learned to approach his team–and any pain points that arise–with empathy.
 By not making assumptions about where a person’s at, Jamison has learned to ask the right questions and hold a space for solving an issue together.
 “I work for my team,” Jamison emphasizes, and not the other way around.
 This approach enables effective collaboration and more positive outcomes.

-Last but not least, Jamison cites good time management skills as crucial to supporting the many moving parts of a sales team.
+Time Management: Last but not least, Jamison cites good time management skills as crucial to supporting the many moving parts of a sales team.
 To gain more insight into this dynamic, Jamison gave us a walkthrough of his schedule.

 A Day in the Life of an SDR Manager: What To Expect